-Alumnus Sean Curtin '15 returns to the Saint Michael's men's lacrosse program for his third season as an assistant coach in 2018.
+Alumnus Sean Curtin '15 returns to the Saint Michael's men's lacrosse program for his fourth season as an assistant coach in 2019.

 In 2017, Saint Michael's faced a seven-game, month-long stretch during which each opponent was either nationally ranked or receiving national votes, with six foes ranked.
 Despite fielding a roster that included 15 players in their initiail season of college lacrosse, four of those games ended in losses suffered by five goals or fewer, among seven such contests on the season.
 Following a 19-6 win over American International College, the Purple Knights closed the year with back-to-back one-goal setbacks.